BlackHolePerturbationToolkit/SecondOrderRicci/README.md

 --------

 To compile the software, run 'scons' from inside the source directory.
-If you have libraries in non-standard paths, edit the SConstruct file and change the settings in the "Build options" section.
+If you have libraries in non-standard paths, edit the src/SConscript file and change the settings in the "Build options" section.